 Scotland has the warmest, friendliest and most helpful people I have encountered while traveling.
 Oh and did I mention they are honest?
 Well thank goodness they are because I left my GoPro not once but twice in highly visited areas and both times they were turned in and recovered by me hours after the fact.
 But my forgetfulness is a topic for another day….
 One of my favorite parts of traveling is meeting new people.
 In shops, in pubs, at cafe’s, the B&B owners or hotel staff, our bus tour guides, pretty much everyone I met in Scotland was friendly, kind, and more than willing to talk and share a bit of their country with us.
 For example, we loved the time we spent with Matt from A.C.E.
 Target Sports not only did he provide a great archery and then an axe throwing session but it felt like we were spending time with a friend.
 Meeting Scots is a great reason to visit Scotland.

 2. The Food & Drinks

-Let’s just say it is not all haggis and shortbread and surprisingly not all whiskey either.
-Although I must confess I did try both the haggis and the whiskey and well….. you can find out more about that experience in a later post – coming soon!!!
+Let’s just say it is not all haggis and shortbread and surprisingly not all whisky either.
+Although I must confess I did try both the haggis and the whisky and well…..
+I quite like both of them.

 a.
 The Food: There are more than 10 Michelin rated restaurants in Scotland.
 From fresh seafood to mouthwatering steak Scotland seems to have it all.
 I actually did not eat in any Michelin rated restaurants but that does not mean my food was bad, on the contrary, I did not have a bad meal while there.
 So if a Michelin rated restaurant is not your style or in your budget, don’t fear because there is plenty of great tasting, locally sourced food to be had at all price levels.